Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have greatly propelled the progress in natural language~(NL)-centric tasks based on NL interface.
-However, the NL form is not enough for world knowledge.
-Current works focus on this question by injecting specific symbolic knowledge into LLM, which ignore two critical challenges: the interrelations between various symbols and the balance between symbolic-centric and NL-centric capabilities.
-In this work, we tackle these challenges from both a data and framework perspective and introduce Symbol-LLM series models\footnote{We will open-source 7B and 13B model variants both with Base and Instruct versions.}.
-First, we collect 34 symbolic tasks, covering $\sim$20 different forms, which are unified to capture symbol interrelations.
+Although Large Language Models (LLMs) demonstrate remarkable ability in processing and generating human-like text, they do have limitations when it comes to comprehending and expressing world knowledge that extends beyond the boundaries of natural language(e.g., chemical molecular formula).
+Injecting a collection of symbolic data directly into the training of LLMs can be problematic, as it disregards the synergies among different symbolic families and overlooks the need for a balanced mixture of natural and symbolic data.
+In this work, we tackle these challenges from both a data and framework perspective and introduce Symbol-LLM series models.
+First, we curated a data collection consisting of 34 tasks and incorporating approximately 20 distinct symbolic families, intending to capture the interrelations and foster synergies between symbols.
 Then, a two-stage tuning framework succeeds in injecting symbolic knowledge without loss of the generality ability.
-Extensive experiments on both symbol- and NL-centric tasks demonstrate the balanced and superior performances of Symbol-LLM series models\footnote{Work done during the internship at Shanghai AI Lab.}.
+Extensive experiments on both symbol- and NL-centric tasks demonstrate the balanced and superior performances of Symbol-LLM series models.
+The project page is \url{https://xufangzhi.github.io/symbol-llm-page/}.